 What is this subject about?

-This is a practical hands-on course for students who wish to develop their expertise with IT and its uses.
+This is a practical hands-on course for students who wish to develop their expertise with IT use of hardware and software.
 The Subsidiary Diploma is a two year course equivalent to one A Level.
+Over the two years students will take 6 units of coursework.
+During the first year these are prescribed units and during the second year students can choose their own three units which are the most suitable in relation to their other subjects or future career.

 In the first year you look at the components of computer systems and their technical specifications.
 You will get to grips with the hardware, software and operating systems of computers.
 You will develop the expertise needed to decide on appropriate systems for business purposes and get hands-on experience with setting up and maintaining computer systems.
 You will also take a more specialised unit focused on designing and creating an interactive website at the same time as studying a unit which focuses on the development of the wide range of skills and qualities needed alongside the technical knowledge to work effectively in IT.

-In the second year you will take units focusing on other particular specialist areas, such as digital graphics, computer animation, computer game design, spreadsheets, database or e-commerce strategies.
+In the second year you will take three units focusing on other particular specialist areas, chosen from a wide range including digital graphics, computer animation, computer game design, programming, project management, networking, spreadsheets, databases and e-commerce strategies.

 How is the course assessed?